 - For those of you in Canada, the UK, Australia and New Zealand – 3.25 – 3.75 mm

 Note: The above are guidelines only.
-Always do a gauge swatch before starting a project.
+Always do a gauge swatch before starting a project using a fine yarn weight.

 For a thicker gauge that’s slightly heavier, use: